This article may contain compensated links. Please read the disclosure for more info.

 Here are harmonic intervals in “Soldiers March” by R. Schumann (click for a free PDF):

 Working in this way, you will "jump around" in the score.
-This is a good way to quickly get to know the whole piece.
+This is actually a very good way to quickly get to know and get an overview of the whole piece.

-You will also discover places that are the same (Yay!) and similar.
+You will also discover places that are the same (Yay Bonus!) and similar.
 Stick to the same kind of fingering if possible, to make it easier and faster to learn.